 An analytical and synthetic study of the Acts of the Apostles.
 Special emphasis is given to the origin and expansion of the early church under the dynamic leadership of the Holy Spirit in the ministry of the Apostles.
 Particular emphasis is given to the ministry of Paul in his missionary journeys.
-Emphasis is placed upon the inductive method, and religion majors are required to take either this course or Epistle to the Romans.
+Emphasis is placed upon the inductive method, and ministry and Christian thought majors are required to take either this course or Epistle to the Romans.
 (Fall, odd)